 Try to engage yourself with the community.
 Read their articles and try to add genuine comments and feedback.

 They may, in turn, visit your article or mention you in their writings.
 This will help you in reaching out to a new audience.

 Don’t Want To Invest Money.

-If money is a consideration for you then you should choose Medium.
-As you don’t have to spend a penny to get started.
+If money is a consideration for you, then you should choose Medium.
+You don’t have to spend a penny to start a blog on medium.

 You don’t have to sweat out on technical stuff.
 Just sign up and start writing.